Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 Email: [email protected]

-Samantha is a barrister and solicitor licensed by the Law Society of Upper Canada, practicing employment law.
+Samantha is a barrister and solicitor licensed by the Law Society of Ontario, practicing employment law.
 In her practise she deals with a diverse range of employment and disability issues for employees.
 In addition, she aids employers with preventing, planning for and navigating various workplace issues.

 Samantha completed her JD at the University of Windsor, after obtaining an Honours Bachelor of Arts degree from Western University in psychology and political science.